 Your WordPress blog will need web hosting services and I like Bluehost web hosting.
-Click here to start a blog on WordPress, then you can follow the easy tutorial below to make this process quick.
 Bluehost is a great web host and I have had a great experience with them personally and while helping clients get online.
+Click here to start a lifestyle blog on WordPress, then you can follow the easy tutorial below.

-So I decided to start a blog for myself.
-It was definitely the best decision I made this year (last year was rough for us financially).
+Last year I decided to start a blog for myself.
+It was definitely the best decision I made as I love having my own platform.
 I’m not making five figures a month yet but I’m making a few extra hundreds to chip away at my student loans.
-Once I hit at least $3,000 a month, I’ll create a page for those transparent income reports.

-Before the blog, I was selling t-shirts and mugs using a few print of demand platforms.
-The print on demand industry is fun but constantly chasing t-shirt trends suck so I decided to start blogging as a backup to the t-shirt grinding.
+Before the blog, I was selling t-shirts and mugs via print of demand.
+The print on demand industry is fun but chasing trends suck so I decided to start blogging as another stream of income.

 Bluehost has been good to us so far.
-I’ve been using Bluehost to build my wife’s beauty blog website and well she isn’t complaining.
-Bluehost is still one of the top web hosting companies and you can start your own WordPress blog with them for as low as $3.95 a month.
-If you sign up using my link, then you will get your domain name for free when you purchase the 36-month shared hosting plan.
-You DO NOT need anything other than the basic or plus plan if you are just getting started with blogging.
-You can ignore the higher priced virtual private server and dedicated hosting plans.
-Hopefully, you still want to learn how to start a blog, you can skip to STEP 1 if you aren’t interested in learning more about Bluehost.
+I’ve been using Bluehost to build my wife’s beauty blog website and she hasn’t complained about the service.
+For small blogs, Bluehost is a popular choice.
+If you sign up using the link above, you will get a domain name for free when you sign up for the 36-month shared hosting plan.
+Hopefully, you still want to learn how to start a lifestyle blog… skip to STEP 1 if you aren’t interested in learning more about Bluehost.

 The company has been around for years and have great customer service, that enough is worth it alone these days.
 If you want the best deal, then purchasing a 36-month plan is the winner, as your monthly rate is much lower.
 If you are interested in eventually making money off your blog, using it as a portfolio, or turning your blog into a business, then having it on your own web host, such as Bluehost, will make the process seamless.
 You get a great value and simplicity for people new to blogging.
 Their plans are extremely cheap and you can get a free domain, that is why I believe starting with Bluehost is worth it.